nameko/nameko/docs/cli.rst

     # foobar.yaml
     AMQP_URI: amqp://${RABBITMQ_USER:guest}:${RABBITMQ_PASSWORD:password}@${RABBITMQ_HOST:localhost}

-Run your service with environment variables set:
+To run your service and set environment variables for it to use:

 .. code-block:: shell

     $ RABBITMQ_USER=user RABBITMQ_PASSWORD=password RABBITMQ_HOST=host nameko run --config ./foobar.yaml <module>[:<ServiceClass>]

-If you need to quote your yaml values explicit resolver ``!env_var`` is required
+If you need to quote the values in your YAML file, the explicit !env_var resolver is required:

 .. code-block:: yaml